-Karnes, a senior at UW-Superior majoring in Studio Art, is a Type 1 diabetic and is dependent on her service dog Darby for both medical and emotional support.
-Because a dog’s senses operate entirely outside of the periphery of a human’s, Darby can alert Karnes if her blood sugar is too high by bumping Karnes’ hand with her nose; or pawing her hand if it is too low.
+Abbey, a senior at UW-Superior majoring in Studio Art, is a Type 1 diabetic and is dependent on her service dog Darby for both medical and emotional support.
+A dog’s senses operate entirely outside of the periphery of a human’s.
+This enables Darby to alert Abbey if her blood sugar is too high by bumping Abbey’s hand with her nose or pawing her hand if it is too low.

-Darby is always on active alert when she’s with Karnes.
-If Karnes passes out because of hypoglycemia, she could be dead in a matter of minutes.
-If Darby senses that Karnes blood sugar is too low, she will bring her a bottle of juice; and if Karnes were to pass out, Darby is trained seek help from any nearby people.
+Darby is always on active alert when she’s with Abbey.
+If Abbey passes out because of hypoglycemia, she could be dead in a matter of minutes.
+If Darby senses that Abbey blood sugar is too low, she will bring her a bottle of juice; and if Abbey were to pass out, Darby is trained seek help from any nearby people.

 “As a Type 1 diabetic, if you do pass out that is a very serious,” she said.

 “I thought it was a very beautiful campus and it felt safe, safer than a lot of other campuses I toured.
-There seemed to be more opportunities with professors helping me with beyond what they need to do,” Karnes said.
-“And that is kind of what brought me here.”
+There seemed to be more opportunities with professors helping me with beyond what they need to do, and that is kind of what brought me here,” said Abbey.

-At UW-Superior, Karnes has been amazed by how respectful people on campus are to Darby.
-Despite Darby’s incessant cuteness, Karnes said people generally know better than to walk up and try to pet her.
+At UW-Superior, Abbey has been amazed by how respectful people on campus are to Darby.
+Despite Darby’s incessant cuteness, Abbey said people generally know better than to walk up and try to pet her.
 However, people not knowing proper etiquette is a reoccurring issue for service animals and it is something Karnes is trying to spread awareness of on her TikTok.

 “There are a lot of people that don’t know, and I want to break assumptions,” she said.